Many companies struggle to transform paper-based business processes to digital

 Most businesses have established a proactive effort to manage inbound information arriving through multiple channels, such as paper mail, email, web forms and mobile devices, but nearly one quarter of organizations say “chaos” is the best way to describe information management practices (or lack thereof).

 That is just one notable takeaway from the “2017 State of Information Management” report from AIIM, the Association for Image and Information Management.
 AIIM surveyed its 195,000-plus membership across a wide range of industries to develop a snapshot of the “digital transformation” of their organizations.
 The survey gauged the extent of paperless processes in members’ organizations, as well as the success of multi-channel inbound capture of information (often described as the “digital mailroom.”)
-The report’s executive summary is available for complimentary download from AIIM.

 For many of the survey questions, respondents were asked to rate their organizations as one of three personas: “Trailblazer” (leading the pack with excellent capabilities); “Citizen” (average capabilities compared to peers); and “Outlander” (below average capabilities, and a sense of being “behind the times.”).